DJDanl/cpp-docs.pt-br/docs/standard-library/vector-class.md

 ### <a name="parameters"></a>Parâmetros

-*count*
+*count*<br/>
 O tamanho mínimo de armazenamento a ser alocado para o vetor.

 ### <a name="example"></a>Exemplo